BenoitEirik/Legion5-15ACH6H-MacOS/README.md

 * Step 2.
 Go to the configuration menu
 * Step 3.
 Find iGPU VRAM size (Default is 512MB)
 * Step 4.
 Set to 1GB or above (recommended by NootedRed)

+## Disabling Secure Boot
+Disbale Secure Boot from your BIOS if you want to install MacOS on an external USB drive.

 ## Making the EFI partition with OpenCore
 * Step 1.
 Format a partition as FAT32 with a name like `EFI_MACOS` (you can use a USB drive but it will be needed to start MacOS each time you boot)